-- documents such as the Application Form, Business Plan or Programme of Operations have not been provided; - information/documents requested in the Application Form have not been provided, such as; - o qualifying shareholder documentation; or - financial projections; - responses to guestions in the Application Form are substantially deficient, such as; - o details of organisational structure, governance and key staff and directors; - o descriptions of the applicant's services and products; - notes explaining the content of financial projections; - details of policies and procedures relating to operational functions; - o details relating to outsourcing agreements (where relevant); or - o details relating to how outsourcing and other places of business, where relevant, are overseen.
+- documents such as the Application Form, Business Plan or Programme of Operations have not been provided; - information/documents requested in the Application Form have not been provided, such as; - Qualifying shareholder documentation; - Organisational chart; - Financial projections; - Letter of Solvency; - Documentation relevant to the applicant's legal structure as applicable e.g. Certificate of Incorporation, M&A, Simplified Constitution Document (for incorporated applicants), partnership agreement (for partnership applicants) - Tax Clearance Certificate; - Audited accounts / Management accounts (where relevant). - responses to questions in the Application Form are substantially deficient, such as; - o details of organisational structure, governance and key staff and directors; - o descriptions of the applicant's services and products; - notes explaining the content of financial projections; - details of applicant's proposed activities and compliance activities; - o details relating to outsourcing (where relevant); or